How to Budget for a Vacation When Prices Keep Rising

 Take advantage of credit card points and miles

-Make sure you book flights, hotels, and other large expenses with credit cards that offer you cash back on each purchase.
+Make sure you book flights, hotels, and other large expenses with the best cash back credit cards, ones that offer you cash back on each purchase.
 You won’t pay less up front, but you’ll basically give yourself a rebate when you earn money on your expenses.
 As a bonus, many credit cards offer extra cash back when you charge certain travel categories.
+Here's a look at some of the best travel rewards credit cards.

 Don’t forget about using airline miles to help pay for your vacation flights.
 Why else have you been saving them up?
 Additionally, look into your corporate benefits — many companies offer discounts on transportation and hotels.